SourceLabOrg/Buildkite-Api-Client/README.md

 final ListBuildsResponse buildsResult = client.listBuilds(filters);

 /*
- * To retrieve the 3rd page of the above query simply do:
+ * To retrieve the 2n page of the above query simply do:
  */
 if (buildsResult.hasNextPage()) {
-    final ListBuildsResponse buildsPage2 = client.nextPage(buildsPage1);
+    final ListBuildsResponse buildsPage2 = client.nextPage(buildsResult);
 }

 /*